The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 For more on other non-taxable benefits, see the Non-taxable state benefits guidance note.

 New claims cannot be made for all of the above benefits except under very particular circumstances, such as if the individual is entitled to severe disability premium.
 Individuals entitled to severe disability premium are required to claim the legacy benefits and are restricted from claiming universal credit.
-More on the general eligibility requirements to universal credit can be found here.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.